 - Paper payments.
 Send free counter checks, money orders or cashier’s checks.

 - Rent-free safety deposit box.
 This account comes with free access to a 3×5-inch safety deposit box to keep your important documents and keepsakes safe from fire and theft.

 - Wide-ranging support.
-Chase has over 5,100 branch locations and offers 24/7 customer service.
+Chase has nearly 5,000 branch locations and offers 24/7 customer service.
 You can also reach out by email, mail and Twitter, or find FAQs on the Chase site.

 - Account alerts.
 Get alerts via text, email and push notifications when there is a charge, refund or other transaction on your account.

 - Text banking.
 Check account balances, view credit card bills and more — all from your phone.